General Louis Lepic

 Arc de Triomphe: LEPIC on the east pillar

-Next Lepic was transferred to the Army of Italy where he would remain for a number of years.
-In 1799 he fought fiercely at Pastrengo, where he was wounded by saber blows to the head and shoulder and a shot to the arm.
+Louis Lepic was a career cavalry soldier, initially enlisting in a regiment of dragoons of Lescure in 1781.
+A decade later at the start of 1791 he joined the 2nd Chasseurs à Cheval and then in 1792 he was promoted to capitaine.
+In 1793 Lepic was promoted to chef d'escadrons and he began serving with the Army of the West against the Vendéens.
+That September he fought at Montaigu where he was wounded by a shot to the thigh.
+In 1796 Lepic helped Travot capture the royalist rebel Charette.
+Next he was transferred to the Army of Italy where he would remain for a number of years.
+In 1799 Lepic fought fiercely at Pastrengo where he was wounded by seven saber blows to the head and one to the shoulder, and a shot to the arm.
 For his conduct there, he was promoted to chef de brigade of the 15th Chasseurs à Cheval on the battlefield.
-The next year Lepic also took part in the Battle of Marengo.
+The next year Lepic took part in the Battle of Marengo.

-Lepic often suffered from arthritis, and received treatment regularly from Dr. Larrey.
+Lepic often suffered from arthritis and he regularly received treatment from Dr. Larrey.
 In February of 1807, on the morning of the Battle of Eylau, Larrey assisted Lepic so he could fight in the battle.
 Waiting for their moment to shine in the battle, Lepic's cavalry was bombarded by artillery and he shouted out to his men, "Heads up, by God!
 Those are bullets, not turds!"1 As the French left reeled backwards from a Russian attack and Larrey's hospital came into danger, Lepic led his cavalry to the rescue and drove the Russians back.2

 Notes